privacore/helppages-privafox/en/faq/noprivatewindow.md

-# Why can I not start a "New Private window"?
+# Why can't I start a "New Private window"?

-Because all browsing in Privafox is done in private
+Because all browsing in Privafox is done in private.
+All windows and tabs are always private.